mulesoft-assets/template-retail-omnichannel-experience-api/README.md

 This endpoint will trigger flow putCustomerFromSFDC which updates a customer information based on customerId.

 ### GET/products
-This endpoint will trigger flow getProducts which obtaining mocked information about products from Product System API.
+This endpoint will trigger flow getProducts which obtains mocked information about products from Product System API.

 ### GET/products/{productId}
-This endpoint will trigger flow getProducts which obtaining mocked information about product from Product System API based on productId.
+This endpoint will trigger flow getProducts which obtains mocked information about product from Product System API based on productId.

 ### GET/products/{productId}/variants
-This endpoint will trigger flow getVariantsByProduct which obtaining mocked information about variants of product from Product System API based on productId.
+This endpoint will trigger flow getVariantsByProduct which obtains mocked information about variants of product from Product System API based on productId.

+### GET/products/{productId}/variants/{variantId}
+This endpoint will trigger flow getVariantByProduct which obtains mocked information about variant of product based on productId and variantId.

 ### GET/categories/{categoryId}/products
-This endpoint will trigger flow getProductsByCategory which obtaining mocked information about products from same category based on categoryId.
+This endpoint will trigger flow getProductsByCategory which obtains mocked information about products from same category based on categoryId.

 ### GET/shoppingCarts/{shoppingCartId}
+This endpoint will trigger flow getShoppingCart which obtains information about products in shopping cart based on shoppingCartId.

+### PUT/shoppingCarts/{shoppingCartId}
-This endpoint will trigger flow get which obtaining mocked information about products in shopping card based on shoppingCartId.
+This endpoint will trigger flow putShoppingCart which updates information about products in shopping cart based on shoppingCartId.

+### POST/shoppingCarts/
+This endpoint will trigger flow get which saved new shopping cart to the object store.

+### DELETE/shoppingCarts/{shoppingCartId}
+This endpoint will trigger flow deleteShoppingCart which remove shopping cart from object store based on shoppingCartId.

+### GET/customers/{customerId}/shoppingCarts/
+This endpoint will trigger flow getShoppingCartsForCustomer which obtains list of shopping cart for customer based on the customerId.
+If customer does not exist, response is empty field.

+### POST/orders/
+This endpoint will trigger flow createOrder which creates new order by customer.

+### GET/customers/{customerId}/orders/
+This endpoint will trigger flow getOrdersByCustomer which obtains list of orders for customer based on the customerId.

 # Considerations <a name="considerations"/>